Vote counting: Manual methods

 One method of manual counting is to sort ballots in piles by candidate, and count the number of ballots in each pile.
 If there is more than one contest on the same sheet of paper, the sorting and counting are repeated for each contest.
 This method has been used in Burkina Faso, Russia, Sweden, United States (Minnesota), and Zimbabwe.

 A variant is to read aloud the choice on each ballot while putting it into its pile, so observers can tally initially, and check by counting the piles.
 This method has been used in Ghana, Indonesia, and Mozambique.
 These first two methods do not preserve the original order of the ballots, which can interfere with matching them to tallies or digital images taken earlier.

 Another approach is for one official to read all the votes on a ballot aloud, to one or more other staff, who tally the counts for each candidate.
 The reader and talliers read and tally all contests, before going on to the next ballot.
 A variant is to project the ballots where multiple people can see them to tally.

-Another approach is for three or more people to look at and tally ballots independently; if a majority agree on their tallies after a certain number of ballots, that result is accepted; otherwise they all re-tally.
+Another approach is for three or more people to look at and tally ballots independently; if a majority (Arizona) or all (Germany) agree on their tallies after a certain number of ballots, that result is accepted; otherwise they re-tally.

 A variant of all approaches is to scan all the ballots and release a file of the images, so anyone can count them.
 Parties and citizens can count these images by hand or by software.
 The file gives them evidence to resolve discrepancies.

 The fact that different parties and citizens count with independent systems protects against errors from bugs and hacks.
 A checksum for the file identifies true copies.